-Feel the optimism of the earth on a springtime visit to Upper Peninsula waterfalls (Scroll for a video and stunning photos!).
+Feel the optimism of the earth on a springtime visit to Upper Peninsula waterfalls.
+(Travel tips, must-visit waterfalls and food recommendations below!)

 Most mornings I wake up thinking about happiness.
 The route to it, or anyway, a route.
 A quest as big and old as a mountain.
 Then I get up and start my day: coffee, oatmeal, dog-patting, work.
 This Friday morning, also packing.